The Difference Between Solvent and Insolvent Company Liquidation

 • The incorrect pricing of goods

-All of these events can impact negatively on a company, and may ultimately result in it having to enter a liquidation process if no other alternatives, like a company voluntary arrangement (CVA), are available.
+All of these events can impact negatively on a company, and may ultimately result in it having to enter a liquidation process if no other alternatives, like a company voluntary arrangement (agreed payment plan with creditors), are available.

 In the case of an insolvent company, entering into a voluntary liquidation means the directors are trying to minimise the risk to creditors, which in an insolvency situation is the right thing to do.
 Choosing a creditors’ voluntary liquidation can ensure all loose ends are tied up and the directors can have a clean break without being chased by their creditors.